My brief education and research story so far:

 Served as invited Member of a FoNS Education Futures Curriculum group

-As Faculty Senior Tutor invited onto the following committees: Quality Assurance and Enhancement, Faculty Education, Undergraduate Student Staff and Masters Student Staff.
+When Faculty Senior Tutor invited onto the following committees: Faculty's Education, Undergraduate Student Staff and Masters Student Staff committees and College's Quality Assurance and Enhancement and student support and wellbeing.

 Designed and run the Life Sciences and Medicine Global summer school for one hundred 16-17 year old international students